shanevanheerden/shanevanheerden.github.io/_posts/2021-02-16-using_machine_learning_to_classify_personally_identifiable_data_fields_description.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: The Problem
+  - name: 1.
+The problem
-  - name: Understanding the clients needs
+  - name: 2.
+Understanding the clients needs
-  - name: Rapid development
+  - name: 3.
+Rapid development
-  - name: Defining the process flow
+  - name: 4.
+Defining the process flow
-  - name: Evaluating the systems performance
+  - name: 5.
+Evaluating the systems performance
-  - name: Wrapping up
+  - name: 6.
+Wrapping up

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.